Gibbs conditioning principle for log-concave independent random variables: Measure dominations

 Denote by $\sfx=(x_1,\dots,x_n)$ the elements of $\cX_n$.
 Define a pure jump continuous time Markov process $\sfX(t)$ on $\cX_n$ with rates

-When $\tmax_j=\infty$ for all $j$, the jump rate at $i$ is $g_i(x_i)$, and we have just a non-homogeneous zero range process \cite{zbMATH01236226}.
-Otherwise, when $x_j= \tmax_j$ the rate of jumping to $j$ is zero, and the resulting dynamics is a misanthrope process, see for instance \cite {zbMATH03883377} and \cite{evans-waclaw}.
-Taking $\tmax_i\equiv k$ and $g_i(x)\equiv 1$, the misanthrope process coincides with the (homogeneous) $k$-exclusion process, see for instance \cite{zbMATH01359649}.
+When $\tmax_j=\infty$ for all $j$, the jump rate at $i$ is $g_i(x_i)$, and we have just the non-homogeneous zero range process as in \cite{zbMATH01905957}.
+Otherwise, when $x_j= \tmax_j$ the rate of jumping to $j$ is zero, and we have a misanthrope process, see \cite {zbMATH03883377} and \cite{evans-waclaw}.
+Taking $\tmax_i\equiv k$ and $g_i(x)\equiv 1$, the misanthrope process coincides with the (homogeneous) $k$-exclusion process, see \cite{zbMATH01359649}.

 \paragraph{The Basic coupling} The basic coupling $\tsfX(t)=(\sfX(t),\sfX'(t))\in\cX_n\times\cX_n$ is defined as the pure jump Markov process with rates

 The marginals $\sfX(t)$ and $\sfX'(t)$ of the basic coupling are Markov processes with rates \eqref{rz1}.
 The next lemma shows that the coupling is monotone.